The Inn of the Sixth Happiness: Production

 A gold-painted statue of Buddha that was used on a set for the film is now located in the Italianate village of Portmeirion, North Wales.
 Sean Connery was considered for the role of Captain Lin.
 His screen test can be seen on the DVD.

 Since the film's release, the filmmakers have been criticised for casting Ingrid Bergman, a tall woman with a Swedish accent, as Gladys Aylward, who was in fact short and had a cockney accent.
 Likewise, the two male leads, British actor Robert Donat and Austrian actor Curt Jurgens were not even Chinese (though Jurgens' character is said to be half-Dutch).
 Singer Bill Elliott sang the hit song "The Inn of the Sixth Happiness" with the Cyril Stapleton Orchestra.

+This was the last film appearance of Robert Donat.
+He died on 9 June 1958, over five months before the film's premiere.